Addono/spt-server/README.md

 Among other things, it includes:

-- **Fly.io deployment configuration**: Pre-configured `fly.toml` and Dockerfile to deploy the SPT server to Fly.io, including automatic scale-to-zero when no users are connected to the server.
+- 🚀 **Fly.io deployment configuration**: Pre-configured `fly.toml` and Dockerfile to deploy the SPT server to Fly.io, including automatic scale-to-zero when no users are connected to the server.
-- **Automated mod installation**: Installs a curated set of mods automatically from URLs defined in `fly.toml`.
+- 🛠️ **Automated mod installation**: Installs a curated set of mods automatically from URLs defined in `fly.toml`.
-- **Custom mod configuration**: Example custom configs for mods (e.g., SVM and Lotus) included in the `mount/` directory.
+- ⚙️ **Custom mod configuration**: Example custom configs for mods (e.g., SVM and Lotus) included in the `mount/` directory.
 This config is automatically copied to the server on deployment, making it easier to manage it from Git and avoiding the need to SSH into the server.
-- **Automated Startup Modifications**: Handles mod setup, applying config stored in Git, and applies Linux compatibility fixes on container start.
+- 🔄 **Automated Startup Modifications**: Handles mod setup, applying config stored in Git, and applies Linux compatibility fixes on container start.
-- **Automated Backups**: Daily backups of player profiles using GitHub Actions, storing them as artifacts in the repository.
+- 💾 **Automated Backups**: Daily backups of player profiles using GitHub Actions, storing them as artifacts in the repository.
 This allows you to restore player profiles in case of profile corruption or data loss.
-- **Remote Deploys**: Deploys can either be triggered locally or remotely via GitHub Actions, allowing you to manage the server from anywhere.
+- 🌐 **Remote Deploys**: Deploys can either be triggered locally or remotely via GitHub Actions, allowing you to manage the server from anywhere.

+And probably the best part, it's really cheap!
+See the [Cost](#cost) section for more details, but spoiler: my bill has been waived every month so far as it never goes over $5. 💸

 ## Setup